NoelCav/XSplitScreen/README.md

 2. Assign players and customize

-3. Enable the mod
+3. Click the toggle to enable the mod

+4. Start a game normally

 ## Features

-- Supports 4 splitscreen players
+- Supports 4 splitscreen players in singleplayer or multiplayer
 - Full UI with icon designs by Claymaver
 - Persistent assignments